-The product should not enter water courses as this may be dangerous for fish and other aquatic organisms.
-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal product should be disposed of in accordance with local requirements.
+The veterinary medicinal product should not enter water courses as this may be dangerous for fish and other aquatic organisms.

+Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.